How Do Solar Panels Work (Simple Explanation for Homeowners)

 Why Solar Works So Well in Pakistan

-In Karachi especially, even with humidity, solar performs reliably because sunlight is consistent.
+In Karachi especially, solar performs reliably because sunlight is consistent.

 What Happens at Night?